 The Masonic Apron

-Each initiate, upon entering the Order, receives a symbolic apron, which is to be worn during all Masonic meetings and rituals.
-This article shows the Masonic apron of Meriwether Lewis and explains the meaning of its rich symbolism.
+Each initiate, upon entering the Order, receives a symbolic apron, which is to be worn during all Masonic meetings and rituals.&nbsp This article shows the Masonic apron of Meriwether Lewis and explains the meaning of its rich symbolism.